Skip to content

 For a 70 kg (154 lb) adult, that translates to roughly 5 mg to 15 mg per day.
 For an 85 kg (187 lb) adult, the range is about 5 mg to 17 mg per day.

-The key insight from the research is that cognitive and mitochondrial benefits appear at the lower end of the dosing spectrum.
+An influential neuroimaging study found that a single low dose of methylene blue increased brain activity during memory and attention tasks measured by functional MRI, alongside improved memory retention (PubMed: 26525914).
+The practical takeaway from the broader literature is consistent: cognitive and mitochondrial benefits appear at the lower end of the dosing spectrum.
 Pushing toward higher doses does not proportionally increase benefits and may instead shift methylene blue’s redox behavior from antioxidant to pro-oxidant.

-Here is a practical reference for common body weights.
-These ranges assume a target of 0.5 mg/kg (conservative start) to 1.5 mg/kg (moderate daily dose):
+Here is a practical dosage chart for common body weights.
+These ranges assume a target of 0.5 mg/kg (conservative start) to 1.5 mg/kg (moderate daily dose), using 5 mg capsules as the reference unit:

-Keep in mind that less is often more when it comes to dose.
-Start small.
-Give your body time to adjust.
-You can always take more later, but you cannot undo a dose that was too high.
+Keep in mind that less is often more.
+Start at the low end, give your body time to adjust, and increase gradually only if needed — you can always take more later, but you cannot undo a dose that was too high.

 The NooBlue Ultimate Methylene Blue Capsules deliver 5 mg per capsule, making it straightforward to land within these ranges by taking one, two, or three capsules depending on your weight and goals.